-vi.
-Benefits of Sole Sourcing:

-- Improved or known quality of product ability to perform is known or can be demonstrated; - Improved delivery of products and services increased speed of delivery; - Reduced decision cycle decision time is reduced;

-- Lowered administrative costs procurement process reduced to a minimum; Improved standardization - vendor's ability to perform may reduce the potential for change orders and cost overruns; reduces training and education time; increases serviceability of equipment and reduces maintenance costs. - vii.
-Use of Sole Source as a contracting method: Sole source purchase should meet one or more of the following criteria: - Unicity the product or service is only available from one source due to its highly technical or specialized nature; or - Compatibility the product or service must be compatible with an existing product or service; or - Continuity a contractor or vendor is already on site performing work or services and it is not cost effective or efficient to engage another contractor or vendor; or the potential disruption caused by a new contractor or vendor is not acceptable; or - Emergency delays resulting from other methods of procurement are not bearable due to operational needs or financial considerations; or Inadequacy - all other sources are determined to be inadequate due to compliance, price, quality, specifications, service or support. - Standardization products or services are already in use and are determined to be effective; cost to replace standardized item or service is unacceptable. - viii.
-Sole source justification will be thoroughly documented: - Justification for sole source procurement shall be documented by the requestor on the contract request Form 1197.
-The requestor shall include the price analysis and other documentation necessary to support the sole source justification. - The justification for the sole source procurement of a product or service in an amount greater than \$1,000,000.00 must be presented to the Denver Health Board of Directors for approval.
-The burden of proof to justify sole source procurement falls to the requestor and the responsible Executive Staff member. - Source procurements that have gone through peer review and are approved by the sponsor do not require additional justification.
+- vi.
+Benefits of Sole Sourcing: - a.
+Improved or known quality of product ability to perform is known or can be demonstrated; - b.
+Improved delivery of products and services increased speed of delivery; - c.
+Reduced decision cycle decision time is reduced; - d.
+Lowered administrative costs procurement process reduced to a minimum; Improved standardization - vendor's ability to perform may reduce the potential for change orders and cost overruns; reduces training and education time; increases serviceability of equipment and reduces maintenance costs. - vii.
+Use of Sole Source as a contracting method: Sole source purchase should meet one or more of the following criteria: - a.
+Unicity the product or service is only available from one source due to its highly technical or specialized nature; or - b.
+Compatibility the product or service must be compatible with an existing product or service; or - c.
+Continuity a contractor or vendor is already on site performing work or services and it is not cost effective or efficient to engage another contractor or vendor; or the potential disruption caused by a new contractor or vendor is not acceptable; or - d.
+Emergency delays resulting from other methods of procurement are not bearable due to operational needs or financial considerations; or Inadequacy - all other sources are determined to be inadequate due to compliance, price, quality, specifications, service or support. - e.
+Standardization products or services are already in use and are determined to be effective; cost to replace standardized item or service is unacceptable. - viii.
+Sole source justification will be thoroughly documented: - a.
+Justification for sole source procurement shall be documented by the requestor on the contract request Form 1197.
+The requestor shall include the price analysis and other documentation necessary to support the sole source justification. - b.
+The justification for the sole source procurement of a product or service in an amount greater than \$1,000,000.00 must be presented to the Denver Health Board of Directors for approval.
+The burden of proof to justify sole source procurement falls to the requestor and the responsible Executive Staff member. - c.
+Source procurements that have gone through peer review and are approved by the sponsor do not require additional justification. - D. Blanket Purchase Orders (BPO) - 1.
+BPOs are utilized when a department has a historical understanding of purchasing needs that are not predictable.
+The BPO allows the department the flexibility to place orders on an as-needed basis for a set period of time at a pre-established price.